rbell/toolchest/README.md

     - A generic stack data structure
 - Propositions
   - Provides a set of proposition functions in Go.
 These functions allow evaluations of various conditions on various types, each function returning either true or false.
+- SliceOps
+  - Provides a set of utility functions for working with slices in Go.
+These functions include operations such as cutting, removing, inserting, filtering, pushing, popping, and more.

 - Additional tools to come!